bb-blud/TrumpWords/README.md

 # TrumpWords

-Using word2vec to observe common themes on a very biased selection of text, i.e., a small compilation of words spoken by DJT
+Using word2vec to observe common themes on a very biased selection of text, i.e., a small compilation of words spoken by DJT.
+The data basically comes from a google search of "trump transcript".
+I gathered 18 transcipts from news websites containing speeches, interviews and debates, and did some minor pre-processing.
 Nothing very deep is going on here, it mostly serves to get a toddler up to speed who has not been watching the news for the past year and a half.

 ## Higlights!